 U.S. anti-boycott laws prohibit individuals and entities from participating in a boycott that the U.S. government has not approved.
 The U.S. Department of Commerce publishes a list of recent examples of boycott requests.

 The anti-boycott laws require the University to report any cooperation with an international boycott; any requests it receives to cooperate with a boycott; and any operations in or related to a boycotting country or with a government, a company or a national of a country on the U.S. Department of Treasury’s boycotting list.
-The countries currently on the boycotting list are Iraq, Kuwait, Lebanon, Libya, Qatar, Saudi Arabia, Syria, the United Arab Emirates, and the Republic of Yemen.
+The countries currently on the boycotting list are Iraq, Kuwait, Lebanon, Libya, Qatar, Saudi Arabia, Syria, and the Republic of Yemen.

 Individuals conducting activities in a boycotting country must be aware of these anti-boycott laws.
 All members of the Yale community must refuse to cooperate with a boycott and report any boycott request immediately to the Yale Office of General Counsel at (203) 432-4949.
 In addition, any Yale activities in or transactions with the government, a company or a national of the listed countries should be reported to the University Tax Office.
 Violations of the anti-boycott laws may carry serious civil and criminal penalties for the University and individuals.